 Civista Bank is a community bank that operates in the Ohio, Indiana and Kentucky markets.
-Civista Bank also operates a nationwide equipment leasing service, Vision Financial Group, Inc., headquartered in Pittsburgh, Pennsylvania.
+Civista Bank also operates a nationwide equipment leasing service as a division of Civista Bank, Civista Leasing & Finance, that is headquartered in Pittsburgh, Pennsylvania.
 Founded in 1884, Civista Bank has always strived to serve not only our shareholders, but also our customers, employees and the communities in which we operate.
 Civista Bancshares, Inc. is the publicly traded holding company (the "Holding Company") that is the sole shareholder of Civista Bank (Civista Bank and the Holding Company may also singly and collectively, as the context may indicate, hereinafter be referred to as "Civista", "we", "us" or "our").
 Civista Bank accepts deposit accounts and certificates of deposit from our customers and provides personal, residential, commercial and construction loan services.
 We also provide trust and investment advisory services to our customers.
 We operate 33 full-service branches in Ohio, 8 full-service branches in Indiana and loan production offices in Westlake, Ohio and Fort Mitchell, Kentucky.